Reporting a crime may:

 You can apply for an intervention order to protect yourself and your family.

 Call the Victims of Crime Helpline

-It doesn't matter what happened or when it happened, all crime is serious.
+It does not matter what happened or when it happened, all crime is serious.
 When you report a crime to police you will be listened to and they can tell you about options that can help make you safer.

 You can still get support and victims of violent crime may still be eligible to apply for financial assistance.
 You can also apply for an intervention order to protect yourself and your family members.
 This is a different process to a criminal trial.

 Find out more about keeping safe

 As a victim of crime your safety is important, and there are things that can be done to help improve it.
 You can find out more about keeping safe on this website, including: